camunda/camunda-docs-manual/content/update/minor/719-to-720/_index.md

 Starting with Camunda Platform 7.20, the Camunda Platform Run distribution requires Java Runtime Environment 17 installed.

-# Update to Alpine 3.18
+# Update base of Camunda Docker images to Alpine 3.18

 This release comes with an update of the Alpine base docker image.
 See the detailed list of changes in the official [release notes][alpine318] page.